sara-searson/life-ledger/README.md

 - Add a visual chart to see your year

 ### Technologies
-Made with Python, Django, Postgresql, and deployed with Heroku
+Made with Python, Django, Postgres, and deployed with Heroku

 ## resources
 Made with django.